 I sleep normally (but I’m always a pretty good sleeper) and wake up feeling normal.
 As I wake up, have tea, and move around, I start to feel a bit weak and slightly famished, so I eat my breakfast bar and hope for the best.
 It works, and I feel better.
 There’s also a plant-based 32 ounce drink I have to drink today and for the remaining days, and when mixed with the hibiscus tea that’s offered, it’s pretty good.
-I decide to go out on vote while I still have the energy (it’s midterm elections day).
+I decide to go out and vote while I still have the energy (it’s midterm elections day).

 The usual soups and olives follow, and I get fairly grumpy, fatigued, and unable to focus well as the day progresses.
 I chill and do some light work and read.

 Again I sleep well.
 I wake up feeling pretty OK, braced for what many people call the worst day.
 I feel a little weak, so I decide to have a shot of electrolytes (my intervention, not recommended on the plan).
 My clothes feel looser.
 Today I savor the shit out of my breakfast bar because this is the day with the least amount of food.